A Backyard Fitness Centre

 Jane Blanchard provides an overview of the five ways to turn your backyard into a fitness oasis for your child.

-The days of watching the kids ride off into the neighbourhood on their bikes are largely gone.
+The days of watching the kids ride off into the neighbourhood on their bikes are gone.
 Most of today's parents want to have their children within sight all day long.
 This safety concept takes away some of the exercise kids used to have as they returned at sunset for dinner, however.
 Keep the kids in shape and safely in the backyard with some of these fitness oasis ideas.
 From inexpensive to investment-worthy, these exercise strategies will fit almost any budget.

 Break out the Trampoline